yevbar/sourcegraph/doc/extensions/language_servers/java.md

 JVM_OPT='-Xms8000m -Xmx8000m -Dsun.zip.disableMemoryMapping=true'
 ```

-- In Sourcegraph, set this environment variable on the container running the `sourcegraph/codeintel-java` image: `docker run ... -e JVM_OPT='...' sourcegraph/codeintel-java`
+- For single-node Sourcegraph deployments, set this environment variable on the container running the `sourcegraph/codeintel-java` image: `docker run ... -e JVM_OPT='...' sourcegraph/codeintel-java`
-- In Sourcegraph Data Center, set this environment variable on the `xlang-java` deployment (in Kubernetes).
+- For Sourcegraph cluster deployments on Kubernetes, set this environment variable on the `xlang-java` Kubernetes deployment.
 You will need to reapply this change it each time you `helm upgrade`; this is a known issue that will be addressed in a future release.

 ### Heap size

 If you notice the Java language server exiting unexpectedly with an out-of-memory error or a `Killed` message, increase the JVM heap size (using `JVM_OPT` as shown above).
 The parameters `-Xmx8000m -Xms8000m` (8000 MB) are usually sufficient.
 You can monitor actual memory usage and reduce the heap size accordingly to preserve resources if needed.

 As a rough guideline, the Java language server generally consumes about 50% as much memory as a local Java IDE (IntelliJ/Eclipse/etc.) analyzing the samee project.

----

-## More help

-Questions/feedback?
-Contact us at [@srcgraph](https://twitter.com/srcgraph) or <mailto:support@sourcegraph.com>, or file issues on our [public issue tracker](https://github.com/sourcegraph/issues/issues).